 Nicholas Wood is a General Paediatrician, Senior Staff Specialist and Associate Director, Clinical Services and Vaccine Safety at the National Centre for Immunisation Research and Surveillance (NCIRS), where he heads the Clinical Research, AusVaxSafety and Paediatric Active Enhanced Disease Surveillance (PAEDS) programs.
-Nick is an Associate Professor in the Discipline of Child and Adolescent Health at the University of Sydney and holds an NHMRC Career Development Fellowship.
+Nick is an Professor in the Discipline of Child and Adolescent Health at the University of Sydney and holds an NHMRC Career Development Fellowship.
 He leads the NSW Immunisation Specialist Service and coordinates the Immunisation Adverse Events Clinic at The Children's Hospital at Westmead.
 He is a senior investigator on the Primary Health Network Immunisation Support Program.
 Nick is interested in maternal and neonatal immunisation, as well as research into vaccine safety, including genetics and long-term outcomes of adverse events following immunisation.

-Lucy Deng is a General Paediatrician, Staff Specialist and Clinical Lead of AusVaxSafety at NCIRS, where she oversees a team to run the multi-component national vaccine safety surveillance program.
+Lucy Deng is a General Paediatrician, Senior Medical Officer and Clinical Lead of AusVaxSafety at NCIRS, where she oversees a team to run the multi-component national vaccine safety surveillance program.
 She holds a conjoint appointment as Clinical Lecturer in the Discipline of Child and Adolescent Health at The Children's Hospital at Westmead.
 She is also part of the NSW Immunisation Specialist Service (NSWISS) and NCIRS Clinical Research teams and works as an Emergency paediatrician.
 She recently completed her PhD in vaccine safety in children, looking at risk, outcome and recurrence of seizures following immunisation.
 Lucy is interested in research and surveillance in vaccine safety to inform policy and practice on safe vaccination options and in improving patient and provider confidence in vaccine safety.

-Laura Lopez joined NCIRS in 2021 as a research officer and works as an epidemiologist in the fields of vaccine safety and vaccine preventable paediatric diseases.
+Laura Lopez joined NCIRS in 2021 as a senior research officer and works as an epidemiologist in the fields of vaccine safety and vaccine preventable paediatric diseases.
 Previously, Laura completed a PhD in ecology at the University of Wollongong and was a post-doctoral researcher at UC Davis and the University of Michigan where she developed an interest in epidemiology through disease ecology research.